-The Teaching for Mastery approach includes the following principles: all children are given a chance to be challenged as there are no fixed Maths groups; a variety of visual representations and materials (e.g. Numicon, base 10 blocks) are used; children are encouraged to record in a range of ways; they are taught to use maths in a range of different contexts to ensure deeper understanding.
+The scheme uses the approaches of: all children provided challenge in their learning through the use of reasoning and problem solving, a CPA (concrete, pictorial and abstract) approach when using resources; a variety of visual representations and resources (e.g. Numicon, base 10 blocks) are used; children record in a range of ways; they are taught to use maths in a range of different contexts to ensure deeper understanding.

 Throughout the school we use 1:1 and small group teaching to enhance our Maths class teaching, to enable pupils to reach the highest possible standards in Maths by addressing any individual gaps or misconceptions.